vman/spfx-extensions-cli/README.md

 [![NPM](https://nodei.co/npm/spfx-extensions-cli.png?compact=true)](https://nodei.co/npm/spfx-extensions-cli/)

-CLI tool to view SharePoint Framework extensions currently installed on a Site Collection, Site or a List.
+CLI tool to manage SharePoint Framework extensions currently installed on a Site Collection, Site or a List.

 > Note: SharePoint Framework extensions RC is out now.
 It is not recommended to use them in production yet.
 The functionality of this tool might change after extensions reach GA.